appsody/appsody-operator/doc/user-guide.md

 Appsody Application Operator is based on the generic [Application Stacks Operator](https://github.com/application-stacks/operator).
-To see more information on the usage of common functionality, see Application Stacks documentation:
+To see more information on the usage of common functionality, see Application Stacks documentation below.
+Note that, in the samples from the links below, the instances of `Kind:
+RuntimeComponent` must be replaced with `Kind: AppsodyApplication`.

 - [Image Streams](https://github.com/application-stacks/operator/blob/master/doc/user-guide.md#Image-streams)
 - [Service Account](https://github.com/application-stacks/operator/blob/master/doc/user-guide.md#Service-account)